 Roots Covenant Church is ready for an infusion of new life and strengthening of our mission, vision, and values.
 We’re ready for a Roots Refresh!
-We’re inviting everyone who calls Roots their home church to join us this summer as we explore how God has called and gifted each of us and as we gain momentum, growing stronger and healthier by this Christmas.
+We’re inviting everyone who calls Roots their home church to join us as we explore how God has called and gifted each of us and as we gain momentum, growing stronger and healthier by this Christmas.

 Roots Refresh Vision